Sudan: An Exploration of Ancient Kush

 Kush monuments and art display a rich combination of Pharaonic, Greco-Roman and indigenous African traditions, and two are UNESCO World Heritage Sites – Meroe and Jebel Barkal.
 Tall pyramids, gigantic mud-brick buildings, rock-cut painted tombs, and ornately carved temples – all are present for us to discover.

 (B) breakfast, (L) lunch, (D) dinner

 Day 4: From 1881-85, Muhammad Ahmed Al Mahdi, or The Mahdi, led a successful military campaign against the Ottoman-Egyptian government of the Sudan which resulted in the conquest of Khartoum.
 This morning, we see his silver-domed tomb and associated museum in Omdurman.
 Next, we take off into the Western Desert, crossing Wadi Muqaddam, a complex cultural area of great antiquity.
-Throughout it there are ancient Meroitic and post-Meroitic tumuli and cemeteries built of stone.
+Throughout it the area are ancient Meroitic and post-Meroitic tumuli and cemeteries built of stone.
 Many of the graves are isolated and are perched on high promontories while others are clustered in small groups.
 Overnight for two nights at the Nubian Rest House in Karima, located in the small town of Karima.
 This charming boutique hotel was constructed in the Nubian style with ornate domes and arches, and each of the rooms has a private bathroom.
 (NOTE: The number of single rooms available is limited and will be given out in the order of registration.)
 (B/L/D)